BrunoRochaDev/Vouch-Reputation-System/README.md

 </p>

 <p align="center">
-  <i>Vouch for relations are in green, vouch against relations in red.
+  <i>A personal network.
+Vouch for relations are in green, vouch against relations in red.
 The observer node is circled in white.</i>
 </p>

 A vouch for relation is only formed if it's reciprocal between both parties.
 In contrast, vouch against relations are formed even if only one the parties vouch against the other.